Tuesday at 2:00pm with Russ

 A LITTLE BIT DEEPER:

-It's February and this month I'm going to share some quotes that talk about SELF CARE.
+It's February and this is the last quote focused on SELF-CARE.
 You can read this month's posts HERE.

 DEEPER STILL: